IBM/deploy-app-using-tekton-on-kubernetes/README.md

   kubectl apply -f pipeline/pipeline.yaml
 ```

-**Create Pipelinerun**
+**Create PipelineRun**

 All other required resources has been created now.
-To start executing the pipeline we need a Pipelinerun custom resource definition.
+To run the pipeline we need a PipelineRun custom resource definition.
 All required parameters will be passed from PipelineRun.
-It will trigger Pipeline, Pipeline will trigger Task and so on and hence parameters will be passed to the corresponding task.
-To execute the pipeline, all resources must be applied first, and then pipelinerun can be created.
+PipelineRun will trigger Pipeline, further Pipeline will create TaskRuns and so on.
+In the similar manner parameters will be substituted to the corresponding task.

 The important point to note here is that through pipeline we push images to registry and deploying into cluster, so we need to ensure that it has the sufficient and all required permissions to access container registry and the cluster.
 The credentials for the registry will be provided by a ServiceAccount.
 Hence, let us define a service account before executing Pipelinerun.